sleepyOwl14/proximax-bc-docs/docs/guides/monitoring/turning-the-asynchronous-transaction-announcement-into-synchronous.md

 ### Getting Alice and Bob addresses

-Once the Catapult Service is running, it will generate a set of accounts containing XEM.
+Once the Catapult Service is running, it will generate a set of accounts containing XPX.

-1. Find the key pairs which contain XEM under the section `nemesis_addresses`.
+1. Find the key pairs which contain XPX under the section `nemesis_addresses`.

 ```
     $> cd  build/generated-addresses/